Bruma (footballer)

-Armindo Tué Na Bangna (born 24 October 1994), known as Bruma, is a Portuguese professional footballer who plays as a winger for Primeira Liga club Benfica and the Portugal national team.
+Armindo Tué Na Bangna (born 24 October 1994), known as Bruma, is a professional footballer who plays as a winger for Super League Greece club Aris.
+Born in Guinea-Bissau, he represented Portugal internationally.

 Club career

 Sporting CP

 Born in Bissau, Guinea-Bissau, Bruma moved to Portugal as a child, joining Sporting CP's academy before his 13th birthday.
 He proceeded to score more than 80 goals for the club's various youth sides.

 Bruma made his senior debut in the 2012–13 season, starting with the B team in the Segunda Liga.
 On 6 December 2012 he netted twice against União da Madeira, but was also sent off in the 3–2 away loss.

 On 10 February 2013, at the age of 18, Bruma made his official debut with the Lions main squad, playing the first half of the 0–1 home defeat against Marítimo.
 He scored his first Primeira Liga goal the following matchday, the first in a 3–2 win at Gil Vicente.